Collect logs from Microsoft SQL Server

 }

-NXLog Agent can write logs to an SQL Server database with the om_odbc output module.
-This module requires an ODBC client to be installed on the host to establish a connection to the database.
-See Setting up ODBC below for more information.
+NXLog Agent can write logs to an SQL Server database using the ODBC output module.
+This module requires an ODBC client to connect to the database.
+See Configure ODBC below for more information.

-statement that defines how to write the data.
+You also need to provide an SQL INSERT statement specifying how to write the data.

 RecordID int IDENTITY(1,1) NOT NULL,